Asian shares mostly higher on hopes for U.S. stimulus

 Airlines jumped to some of the day's bigger gains after Trump singled out the industry, asking Congress to "IMMEDIATELY" approve $25 billion for them.
 The S&P 500 rose broadly, with technology stocks making the biggest gains.
 Other areas that would benefit most from a strengthening economy were also climbing, including retailers and travel-related companies.

 Smaller stocks also rose more than the rest of the market, an indication of rising optimism about the economy’s prospects.
-The Russell 2000 index of small-cap stocks climbed 33.75 points, or 2.1%, to 1,611.04.
+The Russell 2000 index of small-cap stocks climbed 2.1% to 1,611.04.

 The 360-degree spin for Wall Street in less than 24 hours is just the latest bump in its shaky run since early last month.
 Investors are also worried about whether the continuing pandemic will lead governments to put more restrictions on businesses.
 Tensions between the United States and China are still simmering.

-In energy trading, benchmark U.S. crude added 3 cents to $39.98 a barrel.
-Brent crude, the international standard, gained 9 cents to $42.08 a barrel.
+In energy trading, benchmark U.S. crude added 6 cents to $40.01 a barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, the international standard, gained 14 cents to $42.13 a barrel.

 AP Business Writers Stan Choe, Damian J. Troise and Alex Veiga contributed.